 The NHS in Northumberland and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to ensure the safety of all patients and NHS staff while also ensuring services are available to the public.

-- Work from home if you can
+- Work from home if you can and minimise travel

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.